Nintendo to announce new ‘Super Smash Bros Ultimate’ fighter tomorrow

 — Nintendo of America (@NintendoAmerica) September 30, 2020

-Past fighter presentations have taken a deep-dive into the character’s move set after its reveal.
+Past fighter presentations have detailed new characters with deep-dives into their move sets after reveal.
 The recent unveiling of Min Min from ARMS joining the roster ran for roughly 35 minutes, however, the short runtime suggest this will not be the case and will instead provide a short trailer introducing the character.

-The reveal marks the second character part of Super Smash Bros Ultimate Fighter Pass 2.
-After a positive reaction from the first pass which included characters such as Banjo-Kazooie, Joker from Persona 5, and Hero from Dragon Quest XI: Echoes of an Elusive Age, a second pass was released.
-It’s expected to deliver six additional playable fighters, plus new stages and music.
+The reveal marks the second character from the Super Smash Bros Ultimate Fighter Pass 2, which will feature six additional playable fighters, plus new stages and music when completed.
+The first pass which included characters such as Banjo-Kazooie, Joker from Persona 5, and Hero from Dragon Quest XI: Echoes of an Elusive Age.

-Yesterday (29 September) also saw Nintendo drop news of the final expansion for Pokémon Sword And Shield which is called The Crown Tundra.
+Yesterday (29 September), Nintendo released news of the final expansion for Pokémon Sword And Shield, called The Crown Tundra.
 Players will be whisked away to a snowy isle which is said to contain every legendary Pokémon from past mainline entries.

 The company recently warned Nintendo Switch owners to ensure that their consoles are regularly charged, following six months of many owners purchasing one due to the on-going coronavirus pandemic.